dSONIQ Realphones

 Professional – Allows activation of up to three headphones correction profiles using available Headphones Credits.

-– A 41day trial period with the full functionality of a Professional licence.
-The trial period can be reactivated every 6 months.
+Trial - A 40-day trial period with full functionality of the Ultimate edition.
+The trial period can be re-activated every 6 months.

 Online Activation